 - A doctoral thesis must contain a substantial contribution of new knowledge to the field of study.
 It presents the results and an analysis of original research, and should be significant enough to be published.

-The UBC Library keeps copies of all theses written by UBC graduate students.
+The UBC Library keeps electronic copies of all theses written by UBC graduate students in its institutional repository, cIRcle.
 Take a look for examples of theses in your area of interest.
 Your graduate program or supervisor may also have copies on hand.

 Do not follow the formatting of these theses.
 Please refer to Dissertation and Thesis Preparation on this web site for formatting details.